vmware-archive/cbapi/client_apis/python/README.md

 * `binary_search` : prepares a binary search query.
 Also uses the [Query syntax](https://github.com/carbonblack/cbapi/raw/master/client_apis/docs/query_overview.pdf).
 * `binary_summary` : get metadata about a binary by MD5sum
 * `process_events` : get process events by Cb process ID

+## Example scripts

+See the `examples/` directory for many examples on how to use the Python Cb API bindings.